srobo/website/_events/sr2023/london-tech-day-december.md

 robots.

 London Tech Days will only run of there is sufficient interest.
-Spaces are limited to six teams, so be sure to [let us know][tech-day-signup] by Wednesday 30th November 2022 if you'd like to attend.
+Spaces are limited to six teams, so be sure to [let us know][tech-day-signup] if you would like to attend.
+We will be confirming places shortly after you sign up.

+At the very latest please signup by Wednesday 30th November 2022, though we may close signups sooner if all places are filled.

+At the request of the venue, power tools and paint may not be used at this Tech Day.

 **Please bring your laptops!**